DavAug/chi/docs/source/getting_started/quick_overview.rst

 Here, :math:`\mu _{\psi}` and :math:`\mu _{\sigma}` are constants that model
 the typical parameter values across individuals, and :math:`\eta _{\psi}` and :math:`\eta _{\sigma}` are random variables that model the inter-individual differences.
+Note that this assumes that the data-generating parameters of individuals follow a probabilistic distribution, and that any given individual is just a random sample from this distribution.
-While the mixed-effects picture can be useful to develop some intuition for population models, an alternative approach is to focus on the distribution of model parameters that is defined by the mixed-effects model
+While the mixed-effects picture can be useful to develop some intuition for population models, an alternative picture is to focus on the distribution of parameters that is defined by the mixed-effects model

 .. math::